AdamWhiteHat/BigDecimal/README.md

 Setting this setting to `true` keeps the values constrained to only `BigDecimal.Precision` digits.
-This limits the ammound of memory used and keeps the arithmetic performant.
+This limits the amount of memory used and keeps the arithmetic performant.

 However, the number has the potential to lose precision as you go, depending on how you use it.

-The dynamics of if and when BigDecimals lose precision with this setting enabled isn't nessisarily complicated, but it does require some discussion.
+The dynamics of if and when BigDecimals lose precision with this setting enabled isn't necessarily complicated, but it does require some discussion.

 [See the documentation](https://github.com/AdamWhiteHat/BigDecimal/wiki/Documentation#using-bigdecimal) for a more in depth discussion on this topic.